The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-I can assure thee that the emperor shall be soon dead.
-And Rome once more shall be liberated of his horrific tyranny and imperious madness.
+I can assure thee that the emperor shall soon be dead, and Rome once more shall be liberated from his horrific tyranny and imperious madness.

 QUIRINUS.

-If I can query Eclectus, what exactly dost thou profit, with his assassination?
+If I may query thee, Eclectus, what exactly dost thou stand to gain from his assassination?

 ECLECTUS.